jayissi/Secure-Password-Generator/README.md

 #### 🧂 Salt

-- A **salt** is a unique, random value generated for each password.
+- A **salt** is a unique, securely random value generated for each password.
 - It ensures that even if two users choose the same password, their hashes will be different.
 - Salts protect against **rainbow table** and precomputed dictionary attacks.
 - **Not secret** — salts are usually stored alongside the password hash in the database.